d12frosted/elpa-mirror/gnu/cape-readme.txt

     ensure that it does not modify the buffer.
   • `cape-capf-silent', `cape-wrap-silent': Silence Capf messages and errors.
+  • `cape-capf-sort', `cape-wrap-sort': Add sort function to a Capf.
   • `cape-capf-super', `cape-wrap-super': Merge multiple Capfs into a Super-Capf.